mohmiim/MLIntroduction/session-2/README.md

 ## 6. Saving the Model

 We saw how to create a model and train it, but we never saved our model.
 Meaning, every time we try to use the model for prediction we have to retrain it.
-This was ok when we dealt with models like the ones in session 1, where the model can be trained in a minute or so, but real models take a long time to train it can take days.
+This was OK when we dealt with models like the ones in session 1, where the model can be trained in a minute or so, but real models take a long time to train it can take days.
 We really need to save our model so we can continue to train where we stopped or we can just load it and use it for prediction without need to retrain.
 Fortunately, this is easily done with Tensorflow.

 * Saving the entire model